John Illsley: Early life

-David Knopfler was keen to start a band and Illsley played bass guitar and had the same musical interests.
-Convinced that they could make a success of it, with David's brother Mark as lead guitarist and vocalist, David playing rhythm guitar, Illsley on bass and a friend, Pick Withers, as drummer, the four formed a band, eventually named Dire Straits which according to rumour is because they gave up their day jobs and were in financial "dire straits" by the time their band became popular.
+David Knopfler was keen to start a band, and Illsley played bass guitar and had the same musical interests.
+Convinced that they could make a success of it, with David's brother Mark as lead guitarist and vocalist, David playing rhythm guitar, Illsley on bass and a friend, Pick Withers, as drummer, the four formed a band, eventually named Dire Straits, which according to rumour is because they gave up their day jobs and were in financial "dire straits" by the time their band became popular.
 However, David Knopfler denies this on his personal website: "The notion that the band were literally in dire straits is largely retrospective myth making and not really factually supportable.
 We all had day jobs until we got a whacking big advance from Polygram."
-In contrast, Illsley himself said,"We were living on next to nothing and weren't even able to pay the gas bill."
+In contrast, Illsley himself said that "We were living on next to nothing and weren't even able to pay the gas bill."
 He added that they "weren't called Dire Straits for nothing".